 For server-wide SAML: If you configure server-wide SAML with a single IdP, you can configure Tableau Server to use the local identity store or an external identity store.

 Server-wide SAML authentication and site-specific SAML authentication.
 In a multi-site environment, all users authenticate through a SAML IdP configured at the site level.
 In this scenario, you specify a server-wide default SAML IdP for users who belong to multiple sites.
 To configure this scenario, Tableau Server must be configured with a local identity store.

 Note: The REST API and tabcmd do not support SAML single-sign (SSO).
 To sign in, you must specify the name and password of a user who has been created on the server.
 The user may be managed by the local identity store or an external identity store, depending on how you have configured Tableau Server.
-For Tableau Online, you can specify the TableauID credentials of the user.
+For Tableau Cloud, you can specify the TableauID credentials of the user.
 REST API or tabcmd calls will have the permissions of the user you sign in as.

 Matching usernames: The user name stored in Tableau Server must match the configured user name attribute sent by the IdP in the SAML assertion.
 By default, Tableau Server expects the incoming assertion to contain an attribute called "username" with that user's information.
 For example, if the user name for Jane Smith is stored in PingFederate as jsmith, it must also be stored in Tableau Server as jsmith.

 If you are configuring SAML as part of the initial Tableau Server setup, make sure the account you plan to use exists in your IdP before you run setup.
 During Tableau Server setup you create the server administrator account.